Patriot Flags Of The American Revolutionary War

 “We have juƒt received the following intelligence from Taunton – that on Friday laƒt a liberty pole 112 feet long was raiƒed there on which a vane, and a Union flag flying with the words Liberty and Union thereon.”

-The Grand Union Flag was raised on Prospect Hill in Cambridge, Massachusetts on the first day of January, 1776.
+The Continental Union Flag was raised on Prospect Hill in Cambridge, Massachusetts on the first day of January, 1776.
 But the British assumed that the addition of the Union Jack to the Rebel Stripes was a signal for surrender.
 General Washington wrote to Joseph Reed on the 4th of January that:

 “We had hoiƒted the union flag in compliment to the United Colonies.
 But, behold, it was received in Boƒton as a token of the deep impreƒsion the ƒpeech had made upon us, and as a ƒignal of ƒubmiƒsion.”